fontina-petrakopoulou/fontina-petrakopoulou.github.io/index.md

 <img src="/files/4.png" alt="Fontina Petrakopoulou" width="200px" style="float: left;margin-right: 540px;margin-top: 7px;">

 I am a Ramón y Cajal Professor (tenure-track) at the Department Thermal and Fluid Engineering of the University Carlos III of Madrid.
-I am always looking for motivated, creative and well qualified students and researchers to come work with me and be part of a forward thinking research group.
-I am open to new ideas and I am willing to support innovative and attractive proposals.
-You can contact me by e-mail at fpetrako@ing.uc3m.es with a CV and your research interests and ideas.
+I am always looking for motivated students and researchers to come work with me and be part of a forward thinking research group.
+I am open to new ideas and I support innovative and attractive proposals.
+Contact me by e-mail at fpetrako@ing.uc3m.es with a CV and your research interests.

 My work focuses on the simulation and optimization of energy conversion processes using thermodynamic, economic and environmental criteria.
 The energy conversion processes I study include, among others, renewable- and fossil-based power plants, biofuel generation processes and zero-emission energy processes (including CO2 capture).